 The equation of a line can be written many different ways, and each of these ways is valid.
-The slope-intercept form of a line is a way of writing the equation of a line so that the slope, or steepness, of the line as well as the y-intercept, the place the line crosses the vertical y-axis, are easily identifiable.
+The slope-intercept form of a line is a way of writing the equation of a line so that the slope of the line and the y-intercept are easily identifiable.
+The slope is the steepness of the line, and the y-intercept is the place the line crosses the y-axis.

 A line is a relationship between two things - but not just any relationship.
 When you have a linear relationship, one that can be graphed as a line, there is one big condition:

-No matter how much you have of one of those things (often called x), if you add one more you always get a consistent amount more of the other thing (often called y).
+No matter how much you have of a thing (often called x), if you add one more you always get a consistent amount more of the other thing (often called y).

-1. The amount of pie you eat and the number of calories you consume.
-If each slice of pie has 400 calories, and you eat one more piece, you will have consumed 400 more calories.
+The amount of pie you eat and the number of calories you consume: If each slice of pie has 400 calories, and you eat one more piece, you will have consumed 400 more calories.
 It is totally irrelevant how many pieces you have already eaten.

-2. The number of steps you take (of consistent size) and the distance you travel.
-If you take 100 more steps, and you can travel 1.5 feet with each step, then you have traveled 150 more feet, regardless of how far you've already walked.
+The number of steps you take (of consistent size) and the distance you travel: If you take 100 more steps, and you can travel 1.5 feet with each step, then you have traveled 150 more feet, regardless of how far you've already walked.

-1. The number of dogs you have and the amount of dog poop you have to clean up in the backyard.
+It's important to know that all relationships are not linear.
+For example, the number of dogs you have and the amount of dog poop you have to clean up in the backyard is not linear.
 Some dogs make bigger messes than others.

-This investigation of linear relationships has a purpose - to help you understand that a line, or linear relationship, always suggests that increasing x a certain amount has a constant effect on y.
+This investigation of linear relationships has a purpose: to help you understand that a line (linear relationship) always suggests that increasing x a certain amount has a constant effect on y.

 Let's return to the pie example.
 Every time you eat one more slice, you get 400 calories (assuming all the slices are the same size).
-So, if you eat two slices, you get 800 more calories (2 x 400).
-If you eat 3 slices, you get 1200 more calories (3 x 800).
-This amount more you get if you have 1 more of something when a relationship is linear is called the 'slope.'
+So, if you eat two slices, you get 800 more calories (2 * 400).
+If you eat 3 slices, you get 1200 more calories (3 * 400).
+This amount more you get if you have 1 more of something when a relationship is linear is called the slope.

-Just by glancing at the equation y = 400 x you can tell that the slope of the line is '400.'
+Just by glancing at the equation y = 400x you can tell the slope of the line is 400.
 It is the amount y increases if x increases by one.

-Now let's pretend that you did not just eat pie for dinner.
+Now let's pretend that you didn't just eat pie for dinner.
 Maybe you had roast beef and potatoes, totaling 640 calories.
 You have to add that 640 calories to your total calorie consumption.
-Your total calories is still y and your number of pie slices is still x.
+Your total calories is still y, and your number of pie slices is still x.
 You aren't really sure how many slices you will eat yet.
 But no matter how much pie you eat, you will have to add 640 calories to it.
-By adding '640' to the previous equation you get:
+By adding 640 to the previous equation you get: y = 400x + 640